Colin Campbell (ice hockey, born 1953): Coaching career

 Immediately following his retirement in 1985, Campbell joined the Red Wings coaching staff under head coach Jacques Demers.
 During the 1988 Stanley Cup Playoffs, Campbell and assistant general manager Neil Smith discovered several Red Wings players, including Bob Probert and Petr Klima, out past curfew.
 The incident occurred at a suburban Edmonton bar called "Goose Loonies", and led to an apology being issued by Demers.
 Campbell left the Red Wings after the dismissal of Demers in 1990.

 Campbell then joined the New York Rangers as an associate coach for 1991–92, parts of 1992–93, and 1993–94.
 He was the head coach for the Rangers' top affiliate; the Binghamton Rangers of the American Hockey League for half of the 1992–93 season.

 After head coach Mike Keenan left the Rangers after their Stanley Cup win in 1994, Campbell was promoted to take over for him.

 In the strike-shortened NHL season that followed, Campbell led the Rangers to a fourth-place finish in the Atlantic Division.
-That was good enough to get the Rangers into the playoffs as the eighth seed, where they faced the top-seeded Quebec Nordiques in the first round.
+That was good enough to get the Rangers into the playoffs as the 8th and lowest seed, where they faced the Eastern Conference regular season champion and top-seeded Quebec Nordiques in the first round.
 The Rangers won the series in six games and handed the franchise its final series defeat in Quebec.
 The Rangers faced the Philadelphia Flyers in the second round and were promptly swept out of the playoffs.

 Campbell led the Rangers back to the playoffs in 1995–96, as the team finished second behind the Flyers in the division.
 They then defeated the Montreal Canadiens in the opening series in six games after losing the first two but fell to the Pittsburgh Penguins in five games in the conference semifinals.

 In 1996–97 Campbell's Rangers had their best and longest playoff run.
 Finishing fourth in their division but fifth in the conference, the Rangers knocked out the defending conference champion Florida Panthers in five games in the Eastern Conference Quarterfinals.
 They then upset their divisional rivals, the New Jersey Devils, in five games to advance to play the Flyers in the Eastern Conference Finals, where their run ended in five games.

-After losing captain Mark Messier to free agency in the offseason and losing out on Joe Sakic in their quest to bring him to the team after the Colorado Avalanche matched the offer sheet the Rangers signed him to in 1997, Campbell's Rangers struggled out of the gate the next season and he was fired as coach after 57 games.
-The Rangers would not make the playoffs that season, nor would they again until the 2005-06 season under head coach Tom Renney.
-The team would also not win another playoff series, nor mere postseason game until they swept the Atlanta Thrashers during the 2007 Eastern Conference Quarterfinals.
+After losing captain Mark Messier to free agency in the offseason and losing out on Joe Sakic in their quest to bring him to the team after the Colorado Avalanche matched the offer sheet the Rangers signed him to in 1997, Campbell's Rangers struggled out of the gate the next season and he was fired as coach after 57 games, and John Muckler replaced him.
+The Rangers would not make the playoffs that season, nor would they again until the 2005–06 season under head coach Tom Renney.
+Furthermore, the team also did not win another playoff series, nor mere postseason game until they swept the Atlanta Thrashers during the 2007 Eastern Conference Quarterfinals.